-IMPORTANT: Make sure that your ATX power supply (minimum recommended wattage: 200 watts; 235W for a fully-configured system) can supply at least 20 amperes on the +5-volt lead and at least 10mA (750mA recommended) on the +5-volt standby lead (+5VSB).
-Your system may become unstable/unreliable and may experience difficulty in powering up if your power supply is inadequate.
-For Wake-On-LAN support, your ATX power supply must supply at least 750mA +5VSB.
+IMPORTANT: Make sure that your ATX power supply can supply at least 10mA on the +5-volt standby lead (+5VSB).
+You may experience difficulty in powering ON your system if your power supply cannot support the load.
+For Wake-On-LAN support, your ATX power supply must supply at least 720mA +5VSB.

-23) Power Supply Thermal Sensor Connector (2-pin JTPWR)
+21) IDE Activity LED (2-pin IDELED)